-The first thing that has to happen is you have to be able to know what you think is great as an editor.
+The first thing that has to happen is you have to be able to know what you think is excellent as an editor.
 You have to be able to tell somebody, “No” or “Yes,” “This is what it’s going to be.”

 And then you have to do it.
 That’s probably the most important thing for me as an editor: knowing how to say no.”

-But Marty would do about 10 takes and then he’d say, “That’s it.”
+But Marty would do about 10 takes, and then he’d say, “That’s it.”
 And Bob would say, “Six!
 We’ve got six good ones!”

-And Marty would say, “You can use some of those later if you want but now we’re going on.”
+And Marty would say, “You can use some of those later if you want, but now we’re going on.”
 That’s when I learned you could get too much of a good thing.”

 Thelma Schoonmaker Biography